nterreri/thesis/report/main.md

 - Chapter 3 describes the requirements as gathered through the contacts in healthcare and the Macmillan charity available to PEACH.
-- Chapter 4 details the system architecture, design and the current implementation, highlighting its current limits and its extensibility.
+- Chapter 4 details the system architecture, design and the current implementation, highlighting its current limits and extensibility.
-- Chapter 5 discusses how system testing was done as part of development, the benefits of TDD to systems design and the evaluation of the machine learning component of the system.
+- Chapter 5 discusses the benefits of TDD to systems design, how system testing was done as part of development, and the evaluation of the machine learning component of the system.
-- Chapter 6 concludes with an evaluation of the project results, a team retrospective and reccomendations for the direction of future work on the system.
+- Chapter 6 concludes with an evaluation of the project results, a review of the effectivenss of the core tools used, and reccomendations for the direction of future work on the system.

 # Background Research

+This chapter details the literature review for the project: the background reading, and the tools and frameworks selection process.

 ## The electronic Health Needs Assessment questionnaire